-The SLM client could not receive a valid license.
-The reason can be that the:
+The SLM client cannot receive a valid license.
+This can be caused by one of these reasons:

-- License Server is in maintenance mode.
-In this case, the license server denies each license request. - Product is not licensed at the License Servers. - License Servers are out of licenses for this product. - Licenses are expired for the product.
-Check the validation period. - Desktop, user, or server is unknown for this product at the License Servers. - Product has a Named User License and a user is trying to run the product on too many desktops at the same time.
+- License server is in maintenance mode.
+In this case, the license server denies each license request. - Product is not licensed at the license servers. - License servers are out of licenses for this product. - Licenses are expired for the product.
+Check the validation period. - Desktop, user, or server is unknown for this product at the license servers.